Buyer’s Guide to Hay Equipment

 • Lighter weight.
 If your tractor is very lightweight, or has very little front weight, a sickle bar is the lightest weight hay mower and therefore your best (and safest) option.

 • Angled mowing capability.
 If you are mowing ditch banks, sickle bars are the only hay mower style specifically designed to work well below (or above) horizontal.
-The DCM Italia mowers even allow you to work in the vertical position for trimming hedges or trail edges.
+Some mowers even allow you to work in the vertical position for trimming hedges or trail edges.

 That being said, the disadvantages of a sickle bar mower, include: